Allegheny-Computer-Science-102-F2021/computer-science-102-fall-2021-ee-file-searching-Yanqiao4396/writing/reflection.md

 : Provide a one-paragraph response that answers this question in your own words.

 ### Based on your experiences with this project, what is one way in which you want to improve?
-I want to improve my understanding of docker and poetry.
+I want to improve my understanding of docker container and poetry.
 : Provide a one-paragraph response that answers this question in your own words.